jessjaco/tiles/README.md

 `gdal2tiles.py -z 1-11 raster_RGB.tif`

 The -z argument is the zoom level.
-The meters / pixel of each zoom level is described [here](https://wiki.openstreetmap.org/wiki/Zoom_levels).
-Usually I don't go above 10, 11 or 12.
-You don't typically need extremely high resolution for a web map.
+Note that this option produces a few html files which you can use to check out the results.

-4. Other methods
+### Other methods

-Upload to mapbox.
-QGIS, ArcGIS.
-To be continued...
+#### QGIS

+You can export to tiles by selecting "Generate XYZ tiles" in the "Raster tools" section of the Processing toolbox.

+#### Mapbox

+You can upload RGB and vector files directly to mapbox and they will convert to tiles and host (see below).
+This sounds convenient but in my experience raster tile uploads are a pain, especially if you want to maintain transparency.
+See options in the R code above for something that might work.

 ## Mapbox Vector Tiles

 Vector tiles offer advantages over raster tiles as they can store multiple pieces of information (and in numeric or string format) for each feature.
 They also can be symbolized dynamically in a data-driven way.
 Mapbox-gl is the primary platform supporting vector tiles, though there is some support in leafet (and others??).

-1. Upload to Mapbox
+#### Upload to Mapbox
 You can upload geojson (and shapefiles?) and mapbox will turn them into vector tiles which they also host.
 I don't use this pathway much though because there are limits on feature and file size and historically there was cost to serve tiles from mapbox (I think this changed in mapbox-gl v1).

-2. Use tippecanoe
+#### Tippecanoe
-Tippecanoe is a tool to create vector tiles from geojson files.
+[Tippecanoe](https://github.com/mapbox/tippecanoe) is a tool to create vector tiles from geojson files.
 Input data _must_ be in EPSG:4326.
-Tippecanoe is powerful and dynamic and I use it for most tile export.

-3. Use gdal?
+To get files into this format I typically use `ogr2ogr` or write to geojson from R (sf package) or python (geopandas package).
+I use it for most tile export, as it can handle larger data and is more customizable than a mapbox upload.
+Here is a typical invocation:

+`tippecanoe -e <target> -z 11 -l <layer_name> <geojson file>`

+#### GDAL

+To write: I think gdal_translate can write mbtiles?
+But can they be hosted?
+Not sure yet.